w3f/polkadot-wiki/docs/build-parachains-rococo.md

 2020-08-26 10:21:48 ✨ [Parachain] Imported #3 (0x270a…f003)
 ```

-> This now shows that the Relay Chain is starting to import blocks and that the collator is
+> This now shows that the Relay chain is starting to import blocks and that the collator is
 > collating!

 ## Interacting with your Parachain